-- You use part of your home for the storage of inventory or product samples (discussed next). - You use part of your home as a day-care facility, discussed later under Day-Care Facility.
+- You use part of your home for the storage of inventory or product samples (discussed next). - You use part of your home as a daycare facility, discussed later under Daycare Facility.

 Storage of inventory or product samples.
-If you use part of your home for the storage of inventory or product samples, you can claim expenses for the business use of your home without meeting the exclusive use test.
+If you use part of your home for storage of inventory or product samples, you can claim expenses for the business use of your home without meeting the exclusive use test.
 However, you must meet all the following tests.

-- You sell products at wholesale or retail as your trade or business. - You keep the inventory or product samples in your home for use in your trade or business. - Your home is the only fixed location of your trade or business. - You use the storage space on a regular basis. - The space you use is an identifiably separate space suitable for storage.
+- You sell products at wholesale or retail as your trade or business. - You keep the inventory or product samples in your home for use in your trade or business. - Your home is the only fixed location of your trade or business. - You use the storage space on a regular basis. - The space you use is a separately identifiable space suitable for storage.